alecinvan/bitcoin_gtrend_reconstruction/README.md

 1. Renormalize the weekly data concatenated from multiple yearly queries by correponding monthly trend data.
-2. Renormalize the hourly data concatenated from multiple weekly queries by resulted weekly trend data from 1.) .
+2. Renormalize the hourly data concatenated from multiple weekly queries by resulted weekly trend data from above step.